 Retro Chic At Gucci

-So far, international fashion trends and a love affair with the ’70s (thanks to Gucci and Moschino´s latest collections) have made these warm, comforting hues that were once the family favourite for suburban interiors, ignite the fashion industry from the catwalk to sidewalk.
+So far, international fashion trends and a love affair with the ’70s (thanks to Gucci and Moschino´s latest collections) have made these warm, comforting hues that were once the family favourite for suburban interiors, ignite the fashion industry from the catwalk to the sidewalk.

 Whatever your view on this latest trend, one thing´s for sure; the future´s bright, the future´s orange.
+Gucci has an interesting take on orange over the years.

 Orange is always in fashion you can never go wrong in investing in orange.